WestSama/guildmanager/README.md

-- Your guild members are able to create their own account and add their character to the WebApp choose their class and item level will automatically add image to the respective class, they can check current guild members and staff, only staff member has access to the admin panel where they can choose what guild the character will go, also have access a gallery to showcase your best achievements in the game.
+- Guild members are able to create their own account and add their character to the WebApp, choose their class and item level which will automatically update and assign an image to the respective class.
+Staff with administrative privilieges have access to the admin panel where they can choose which guild the character will be assigned and also have access a gallery to showcase their best achievements in the game.